-We encourage our customers to be informed about Auburn Water System.
-If you want to learn more, please attend any of our regularly scheduled Board meetings or contact our General Manager, Doug Sims or our Operations Manager Richard Laux, at (850) 682 -1258.
-Our office hours are 8:00 a.m.- 4:00 p.m.
-Monday - Friday and our office is located at 3097 Locke Lane Crestview, FL 32536.
-You can also visit our website http://auburnwatersystem.com
+We encourage our customers to be in formed about Auburn Water System.
+If you want to learn more, please attend any of our regularly scheduled Board meetings or contact: General Manager Michael Kapotsv or Operations Manager Richard Laux, at (850) 682-3413 Office hours are 8:00 a.m.-4:00 p.m.
+Monday - Friday and our office is located at 3097 Locke Lane Crestview.
+FL 32536.
+You can also visit our website: http://auburnwatersvstem.com

 Auburn Water System, Inc. routinely monitors for contaminants in your drinking water per Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2020.
-Data obtained before January 1, 2020, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2022.
+Data obtained before January 1, 2022, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.